elshafei91/SenseCAP-Watcher-Faces/examples/factory_firmware/docs/function_module_dev_guide.md

 Now we have our `uart alarmer` FM, before we pull a request, how could we test it locally.

-We implement a console cmd to issue a task flow locally.
+We implement a console command to issue a task flow locally.

 ```shell
 SenseCAP> help taskflow